-WHAT IS THE SCENE CHANGE ISSUE?
+WHAT IS IT ABOUT SCENE CHANGES?

 Confession: I HATE scene changes.
 That moment when everything on stage comes to a standstill.
 The magic disappears, the lights go dim and you suspend your interest.
 People in black clothes start whooshing around the stage moving things around.
 I hate it even more if the tabs (curtains) close to disguise the event, cutting the audience out altogether.
 As if we don’t know what’s going on.
 Then, after the scene change, it starts up again and we try to pick up the thread.
 I will do almost anything to avoid that scenario.